sandergroenen/secretmessage/README.md

 3. Install JavaScript dependencies via npm
 4. Set up the database and run migrations
 5. Seed the database with default users
-6. Start the Vite server, Reverb WebSocket server, and queue workers
+6. Start the Vite server (asset building), Reverb WebSocket server, and queue workers (Events driver)

 Once the script completes, you can access the application at [http://localhost](http://localhost).